 While you’re in school, start thinking of yourself as a professional.
 It starts now!

 Start a LinkedIn page as early as possible.
 You might not have a lot to include yet, but it will give you a chance to start making connections through the platform.
-List your classes, any internships or part-time jobs.
+List your classes along with any internships or part-time jobs you have had during your time in college.
 Remember, everyone started their career with little experience.

 Begin to follow people in the fields you’re interested in, and try to emulate the format they use.
 Show you can talk the talk even before you’ve got the experience to walk the walk.

 The tricky thing about finding employment after college is that everyone wants you to have some job experience.
 But how can you have job experience if you’re still in college?

 Holding a leadership position in a club beefs up your resume and gives you the chance to network with people outside your peer group.
 While you’re on campus, look for opportunities to join groups that fit with your interests.

 Getting involved as more than a member (volunteering, coordinating events, taking leadership positions) will put you ahead of other job candidates who have no experience.